jchome/PSP-SimpleGame/README.md

 * `ASSET`:
    - `name`: the name of the agent.
    - `source`: path to the asset.
-   - `sprite_directions`: a list of 4 directions definition, with, for each one, a list of the top-left point of the sprite.
+   - `sprite_directions`: a list of 4 directions definition, with for each one, a list of the top-left point of the sprite.
    - `velocity`: the translation speed of the sprite on the renderer.
-   - `animation_velocity`: the speed of the animation when the player moves.
+   - `animation_velocity`: the speed of the animation when the player moves (how fast the animation goes).

 * `DIMENSION`: dimension of the sprite
    - `width`, `height`: width, height of the image to be displayed on the renderer.
    - `sort_position`: When the screen is displayed, a sort is done on objects to put on the current renderer.
 This value will be added to the top position of the player to adjust the sort order.
    - `pos_x`, `pos_x`: position on the first renderer, when the game starts.
+This feature have to be moved.

 * `SHADOW`: how to compute the collision detection with the sprite.
    - `shadow_type`: `RECT` or `SPRITE`.
 If `SPRITE`, the shadow image will be used and the pink pixel will be detected.
 If `RECT`, the shadow have to be defined just after.
-   - `shadow_left`, shadow_top, shadow_width, shadow_height: dimensions of the rectangle of the shadow, relatively to the top-left position of the player.
+   - `shadow_left`, `shadow_top`, `shadow_width`, `shadow_height`: dimensions of the rectangle of the shadow, relatively to the top-left position of the player.

 ### Agent
 Each agent have one unique definition, for every instance that will be added in the renderers.